ellensi/ArduinoForMusic/README.md

 2. ***Theremin mode* (buzzer at pins 5-7):** Have the sensor face a wall at the distance of 50–100 cm, and it will generate a steady pitch.
 Get it closer to the wall and the pitch will increase.
 Get it further away from the wall and the pitch will decrease.

-## BowSaber 2.0
+## LedStrip 2.0
-Control a WS2812B LED strip so that it flashes rainbow color (better than a lightsaber) and blinks when a tilt sensor receives a fast physical movement.
+Control a WS2812B LED strip so that it flashes rainbow color and blinks when a tilt sensor receives a fast physical movement.

 What you'll need:
 * Arduino Nano